stepanenko/stepanenko/quotes.md

 > Things that are impossible just take longer. --IAN HICKSON

 > Most of the biggest problems in software are problems of misconception. --RICH HICKEY

+> Machines should work.
+People should think. --IBM POLLYANNA PRINCIPLE